benhammondmusic/tanks/README.md

 ## Known Bugs and Wonkiness Being Fixed:

+- Stretch cloud image to fill screen regardless of screen width
 - Need to refactor and separate graphics from logic... they are too intertwined.
 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button.operational, and to allow **New Game** button to start play on existing terrain.
 - Display explosion _after_ shot lands.